stackus/ftgogo/README.md

 ### Design

-- Services exist within a "domain" folder.
+- Services exist within a capability or domain folder.
 Within that folder you'll find the following layout.
   ```
-  /"domain"        - Domain that is a subdomain in the application domain
+  /"domain"        - A capability or domain that is a subdomain in the application domain
   |-/cmd           - Parent for servers, cli, and tools that are built using the code in this domain
   | |-/cdc         - CDC (Change Data Capture) server.
 If the service publishes messages it will also have this
-  | |-/service     - Primary domain service
+  | |-/service     - Primary service for this capability
   |-/internal      - Use Golangs special treatment of "internal" to sequester our code from the other services
-    |-/adapters    - The "Adapters" from "Ports & Adapters".
-These are the implementations of domain interfaces
+    |-/adapters    - "Driven Ports" and implementations.
-    |-/application - CQRS parent.
+    |-/application - CQRS parent folder.
 Processes under this will implement business rules and logic
     | |-/commands  - Application commands.
 Processes that apply some change to the subdomain
     | |-/queries   - Application queries.
 Processes that request information from the subdomain
-    |-/domain      - The definitions, interfaces, and the domain rules and logic
+    |-/domain      - The definitions and the domain rules and logic
-    |-/sagas       - The definitions for complex multi-service interactions
+    |-/handlers    - "Driver Ports" implementations
   ```

-- The api for each service has been defined in an `/"domain"/cmd/service/openapi.yaml` file.
-  > An issue in the openapi library being used prevents the serving the openapi document via HTTP request.
-A swagger UI may be added sometime later if this is resolved, or a different solution is used.
 - Each "domain" uses go modules for dependency management and has a `go.mod` file just for it.
 - The services use the following components from [edat](https://github.com/stackus/edat)
   - [edat/es](https://github.com/stackus/edat/blob/master/es) - implements event sourcing